-Chia pudding is my go-to dessert because it’s incredibly healthy AND delicious.
-There are 101 ways to make chia pudding (maybe more) but today I want to share a few of my favorite combinations and how you can get super creative with your own pudding concoctions.
-I am sure these easy chia seed pudding recipes will become your new favorites.
+Chia pudding is my go-to dessert because it’s nutritious AND delicious.
+There are 101 ways to make chia pudding (maybe more), but today I want to share a few of my favorite combinations and how you can get super creative with your own pudding concoctions.
+I am sure these quick and easy chia seed pudding recipes will become your new favorites.

 The Basics of Chia Pudding

-Once you’ve got the basic principles of chia pudding down you’ll be able to create any combination of flavors you can imagine.
+Once you’ve got the basic principles of quick chia pudding recipes down, you’ll create any combination of flavors you can imagine.

-To start with, one ounce of chia seeds really packs a punch fiber in the fiber department.
+To start with, one ounce of chia seeds packs a punch fiber in the fiber department.
 One ounce is equivalent to about 2 tablespoons of chia seeds.
-In 2 tablespoons of chia seeds you will provide your body with 11 grams of fiber.
-In case you didn’t know this, fiber helps keep you full.
-So by increasing your fiber intake, you will feel fuller for a longer period of time in between meals.
+In 2 tablespoons of chia seeds, you will provide your body with 11 grams of fiber.
+If you didn’t know this, fiber helps keep you full.
+So by increasing your fiber intake, you will feel fuller for longer between meals.
 So, no more growling stomachs in that morning meeting.
-That is why this cookie dough overnight oat recipe is perfect for a filling breakfast.

-Chia seeds also contain a decent amount of protein and since this is a seed, this would be a great protein option for vegans or vegetarians.
+Chia seeds also contain decent amounts of protein, and since this is a seed, this would be an excellent protein option for vegans or vegetarians.
 The ancient Mayan word for strength is “chia”.
-Chia seeds definitely live up to that quality these little seeds pack a big nutritional punch.
-They are such a great energy boosting ingredient to add into any dish.
-Studies have also found that by consuming chia seeds can help lower cardiovascular risks by up to 17%.
-There is also some benefits to reduced cholesterol levels, weight loss, and increased satiety by adding in chia seeds into the diet (1).
+Chia seeds definitely live up to that quality.
+These little seeds pack a substantial nutritional punch.
+They are such a great energy-boosting ingredient to add to any dish.
+Studies have also found that consuming chia seeds can help lower cardiovascular risks by up to 17%.
+There are also benefits to reduced cholesterol levels, weight loss, and increased satiety by adding chia seeds into the diet.

-3 Tablespoons of chia seeds to 1 Cup of liquid
+3 Tablespoons of Chia Seeds to 1 Cup of Liquid Ratio

-From there the options are endless!
-Just make sure to mix each combination up thoroughly so the chia seeds are evenly distributed and any powders dissolve completely.
-Try these and feel free to experiment with your own favorite flavor combos.
+From there, the options are endless!
+Just make sure to mix each combination thoroughly, so the chia seeds are evenly distributed and any powders dissolve completely.
+Test these and experiment with your own favorite flavor combos.

 - Tropical Rain – 3 Tablespoons chia seeds + ½ Cup guava juice + ½ Cup coconut milk